gdbroman/broman.blog/posts/swe.md

 isNewsletter: true
 ---

 I was 13 years old and no one in my family knew how to code.
 None of my friends knew what it was.
-But I had the privilege of getting a personal computer at this age.
+But I was lucky enough to get my hands on a computer at this age.

-The reason why I got a personal computer was that my parents felt bad.
+The reason why I got a computer was that my parents felt bad for me.
 I had informed them of how "every friend at school had an Xbox."
 The half-lie worked, and for my birthday, my parents gave me a personal computer. *"Even better than Xbox,"* they said.
 It was cheaper of course.
 But I can’t complain, because as you might have guessed, this cheap PC led me to programming.

 <Image src="/images/software/old.webp" alt="Old computer" />